 In addition to creating a time delay “gap” in inventory processes, the low accuracy levels that result from manual data collection creates problems downstream as those inaccuracies propagate through the warehouse and onto your customers.

 We’ve talked about how manual data collection creates a gap in automating your warehouse workflows for JD Edwards.
 Now let’s see how enterprise mobility for the supply chain fills in those gaps to create a continuous sequence of automated processes for your JD Edwards environment.

-Enterprise mobility creates an ecosystem of mobile software, mobile hardware and integrations that seamlessly fit into your existing tech environment.
-Mobile barcoding is one aspect of enterprise mobility for the supply chain that automates data collection using barcodes and mobile devices.
+Enterprise mobility creates an ecosystem of mobile software, mobile hardware, and integrations that seamlessly fit into your existing tech environment.
+Mobile barcoding technology is one aspect of enterprise mobility for the supply chain that automates data collection using barcodes and mobile devices.

 Together, this forms a total mobile supply chain solution that includes:

 - Mobile barcoding automates data collection for JD Edwards at the point of work for your employees.

 - Automates slow, outdated and inefficient manual processes to increase productivity, efficiency and throughput.

 - Simplifies field entries to secure faster data entry times for each transaction.

 - Minimizes errors to 1% or less, adding value to your operation.